Interjection – Definition, List & Examples

 Function: Refer to entities, locations, or times based on the speaker’s perspective.

-Contextual Dependency: The meaning of deictic expressions changes depending on the context of the utterance, such as the location, the time of speaking, and the relationship between speaker and listener.
+Contextual dependency: The meaning of deictic expressions changes depending on the context of the utterance, such as the location, the time of speaking, and the relationship between speaker and listener.

-Integrated in Sentences: Used within the grammatical structure of sentences to point to specific elements of the context.
+Integrated in sentences: Used within the grammatical structure of sentences to point to specific elements of the context.

 Examples

-• This is my favourite book.
+• This is my favorite book.

 • Can you come here?